FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Firstly, we don't modify any core WordPress or web hosting file.
 This is important and explains why randomly you upgrade your security plugin and your site dies.

-Ideally you shouldn't use this along side other Anti-SPAM plugins or security plugins.
+Ideally you shouldn't use this alongside other Anti-SPAM plugins or security plugins.
 If there is a feature you need, please feel free to suggest it in the support forums.

-= My server has a securiy firewall, why do I need this plugin? =
+= My server has a security firewall, why do I need this plugin? =

 This plugin is an application layer firewall, not a server/network security firewall.
 It is designed to interpret web calls to your site to look for attempts to circumvent it and gain unauthorized access.